This clean eating twice baked loaded sweet potato casserole is a wonderfully, tummy warming side dish for the holidays!

 In fact, you can even mix this with a little leftover turkey the day after for a delicious, use-up-your-turkey, evening meal.

-- 3 lbs. sweet potatoes, baked in their skin until soft, cooled and peeled
+- 3 lb. sweet potatoes (baked in their skin until soft, cooled and peels removed)

 - 1 tbsp. garlic powder

-- 2 cups milk (any kind will work)
+- 2 cups milk (any kind except coconut milk)

-- ½ lb. clean bacon, cooked and chopped (see notes above)
+- 1/2 lb. clean bacon (no sugar added, cooked and chopped - see notes above)